 25. Please let us know as soon as possible if any of your Personal Information changes (including your correspondence details).
 Failure to provide accurate information or to update information when it changes may have a detrimental impact upon our ability to provide services to you.

 24. Edward Scott and Co only keeps data for as long as necessary to fulfil the purposes (as set out above) for which we collected it.
 The Edward Scott and Co policy is to retain data in relation to a client matter for at least 11 years from the conclusion of that matter.
 This is subject to certain exceptions (including in instances where the personal data is relevant to a dispute after closure of the matter or where the data cannot be deleted for legal, regulatory or technical reasons).

 25. Any requests for further information in relation to the continued processing of specific data, and requests for destruction of data, should be made to [email protected].

-Security of data
+Security of Personal Information

-26. We will ensure that the personal information that we hold is subject to appropriate and reasonable security measures.
+27. We will ensure that the personal information that we hold is subject to appropriate and reasonable security measures.

 How to contact us

 1. The content of our website is provided for general information purposes only.
 It does not constitute legal or other professional advice and nor should it be used as such.
 Edward Scott and Co accepts no responsibility or liability whatsoever for any loss which may arise from the use of our website or the content of any of its pages.
 You should take legal advice on any matter which concerns you.
 If you require advice, please get in touch with your usual contact at Edward Scott and Co or through the contacts page on our website.

 2. Our website is subject to the law of Jersey and the jurisdiction of the Jersey courts.
 Any communication with our website shall be deemed to have taken place in Jersey, Channel Islands, irrespective of where the remote user may be physically located.